hmirin/speechy/docs/installed.md

 Major updates: Now you can use OpenAI's TTS!
 It's very natural for English.
 Please try it out.

 ❗ **Please restart your browser to use Speechy after installation or update.
-As Speechy cannot be used tabs opened before installation or update.**
+Speechy cannot be used in tabs that were opened before installation or update because of Chrome restrictions.**

 ## Setup